Roots and Radishes

 2. Prepare ice water.
 Fill a large bowl about ⅔ full with water, and add ice cubes.
 Set aside until eggs are done cooking (this will be used to quickly cool them and stop the cooking).

 3. Pressure cook eggs.
 Put the cook setting in "Pressure" mode, set the temperature to High, and set the time to 4 minutes, then press the Start/Stop button to start cooking.
-The pressure will build for a minute or so, and then the eggs will pressure cook for four minutes.
-Once that's done, all the pressure to naturally/slowly release for two minutes, then open the air release valve to quick release.
+The pressure will build for a couple minutes, and then the eggs will pressure cook for four minutes.
+Once that's done, allow the pressure to naturally/slowly release for two minutes, then open the air release valve to quick release.
 Immediately remove the lid.

 4. Cool the eggs.
-Use a slotted spoon to carefully transfer the eggs to your prepared ice water bowl, and allow them to cool for five minutes.
+Use a slotted spoon or tongs to immediately and carefully transfer the eggs to your prepared ice water bowl, and allow them to cool for five minutes.
 Then, remove the eggs, dry them off, and enjoy!

 Notes

-1. Storage: Store your hard-boiled eggs in the fridge in a container (or in their original carton) for up to a week.
-I don't recommend freezing, and the FDA-recommended max for room temperature storage is no more than two hours.
+3. Storage.
+Store your hard-boiled eggs in the fridge in a container (or in their original carton) for up to a week.
+I don't recommend freezing these eggs, and the FDA-recommended max for room temperature storage is no more than two hours.

 Did you make this recipe?